gcs

 • SDC dividend rate lower for domiciled residents: Domiciled individuals now pay 5% SDC on dividends, which went down from 17%.
 But non‑doms still pay 0% as long as they qualify for the regime.

 • Non-dom regime period with extension option: The new tax changes in Cyprus came with an opportunity to extend the SDC regime.
 The non‑dom SDC exemption lasts for 17 years.
-After that, non‑domiciled people have the option to extend it for up to two further five‑year periods by paying a lump sum of €250,000 per period.
+After that, non‑domiciled people have the option to extend it for up to two five‑year periods by paying a lump sum of €250,000 per period.

 • No tax on most capital gains: Gains from selling securities such as shares, bonds, etc., are still tax‑free.
 Capital gains tax in Cyprus is only charged when you sell property located in Cyprus, or sell shares that mainly get their value from that property.